SimonSubokLee/ston-docs-son/admin/caching_policy.kr.rst

       Files are cached to the client for Max-Age seconds.

 -  ``<Res3xx> (default: 300 seconds)``
-   Set TTL when the origin server replies with "3xx".
+   Set the TTL when the origin server replies with "3xx".
    This function is frequently used for redirect.

 -  ``<Res4xx> (default: 30 seconds)``
-   Set TTL when the origin server replies with "4xx".
+   Set the TTL when the origin server replies with "4xx".
    In most cases replies are **404 Not Found**.

 -  ``<Res5xx> (default: 30 seconds)``
-   Set TTL when the origin server replies with "5xx".
+   Set the TTL when the origin server replies with "5xx".
    This case usually comes with an internal error of the origin server.

 -  ``<ConnectTimeout> (default: 3 seconds)``
-   When the origin server is unable to reach, set TTL.
+   When the origin server is unable to be reached, set the TTL.
-   If contents are already saved, prolong TTL for ``<ConnectTimeout>`` seconds.
+   If content is already saved, prolong the TTL for ``<ConnectTimeout>`` seconds.
-   If contents are not saved, keep the error status for ``<ConnectTimeout>`` seconds.
+   If content is not saved, keep the error status for ``<ConnectTimeout>`` seconds.
-   This remedy is to reduce burdens of the origin server that might be in a failed status rather than serving failed contents.
+   This remedy is to reduce burden on the origin server that might be in a failed status rather than serving failed content.

 -  ``<ReceiveTimeout> (default: 3 seconds)``
-   Set TTL when the connection is successful, but data acquisition is failing.
+   Set the TTL when the connection is successful, but data acquisition is failing.
    This is similar to ``<ConnectTimeout>`` in its intention.

 -  ``<OriginBusy> (default: 3 seconds)``
-   If :ref:`origin-busysessioncount` condition is satisfied, prolong TTL of expired contents by configured amount of time without requesting to the origin server.
+   If :ref:`origin-busysessioncount` condition is satisfied, prolong the TTL of expired contents by configured amount of time without requesting to the origin server.
    In this way, the origin server can avoid workload.

 .. note::

-   If 0 is set for TTL, contents will be expired as soon as they are serviced.
+   If 0 is set for the TTL content will expire as soon as it is serviced.
-   Bypass is recommended if the origin server needs to reply all requests.
+   A bypass is recommended if the origin server needs to reply to all requests.

 .. _caching-policy-customttl: